 Walks of New York has a fabulous 2.5 hour Disney on Broadway tour which consists of a guided walking tour of the theatre district led by a Broadway insider and an exclusive tour of the New Amsterdam Theatre that includes a visit to Disney's Prop Studios to see original props, costumes and set pieces up close.
 The highlight of the tour for us was visiting the Costumes and Props Studio at the theatre and having an opportunity to exam authentic props and try on costumes from popular Disney Broadway shows such as Mary Poppins, Lion King and The Little Mermaid.
 It's best to book this tour ahead of time to avoid disappointment as it only takes place three times a week and space is limited.

-On our visit to New York City a few weeks ago, we had an opportunity to take the Radio City Music Hall Stage Door Tour.
+On one recent visit to New York City, we had an opportunity to take the Radio City Music Hall Stage Door Tour.
 This tour is offered multiple times each day so you can book online ahead of time or purchase tickets at the theatre.
 We purchased ahead of time because our busy schedule meant the only time we could take the tour was Sunday morning and we needed to be finished prior to a matinee.
 There is also a discount if purchased online in advance.

 Dining with a Broadway Theme